Market Instruments

 Yes, cryptocurrencies and digital assets are increasingly recognized as a distinct class of market instruments.
 They can be traded on spot markets (like cash instruments) or via futures and options (derivatives).
 Regulatory definitions vary by jurisdiction, but for trading purposes, they function as speculative instruments.

 The terms are often used interchangeably, but "instrument" is broader.
-A specifically refers to a fungible, negotiable financial instrument that holds some type of monetary value (like a stock or bond).
+A security specifically refers to a fungible, negotiable financial instrument that holds some type of monetary value (like a stock or bond).
 However, a check or a certificate of deposit (CD) is a financial instrument but might not be considered a security in all contexts.

 Complex instruments are derivatives or structured products with non-standard features.
 Examples include credit default swaps (CDS), collateralized debt obligations (CDO), and binary options.
 These require sophisticated knowledge to value and carry risks that are not always immediately apparent.